wizardlink/linuxware/packages/README.md

 This package installs the udev rules necessary to allow flashing QMK/Vial onto keyboards that use WB32-DFU bootloaders.

-It is also meant to be used in tandem with [NixOS] using the [`services.udev.packages`](https://search.nixos.org/options?query=services.udev.packages) configuration.
+It is meant to be used in tandem with [NixOS] using the [`services.udev.packages`](https://search.nixos.org/options?query=services.udev.packages) configuration.